Branko Popović (painter): Biography

-He was elected Assistant Professor at the Faculty of Engineering in 1914.
+He was elected assistant professor at the faculty of engineering in 1914.
 He was an architect and between two wars one of the most famous Serbian painters.
-On the eve of World War II, he was Dean of the Faculty of Engineering in Belgrade.
+On the eve of World War II, he was dean of the faculty of engineering in Belgrade.

 Also, Popović was a member of the Democratic Party.
 After the Nazi invasion and the breakup of Yugoslavia, he was imprisoned and sent to Banjica concentration camp as an advocate for democracy.
 He managed to get out and return to the position of Dean of the Faculty of Engineering.
 He refused to be a signatory of the Appeal to the Serbian people, for which he was later charged by the Communists.
 He participated in the drafting of the Srpski civilni plan nacionalnog preporoda (Serbian Civilian Plan of National Revival) with other Serbian intellectuals, notably Veselin Čajkanović, S. Stefanović, N. Popović, and others.

 Branko Popović's life came to a sudden and immediate end after the liberation of Belgrade in November 1944, when the Military Tribunal of the National Liberation Army sentenced him to death, and it is not known where he was buried.
 On that occasion, the Belgrade dailies Politika and Borba published on 27 November 1944 a list of 105 names of people executed, including Branko's.
 Popović's family, however, never received any official document stipulating that there was a trial or conviction in his case.
 His entire assets were confiscated by the communists.
 Painter Đorđe Andrejević-Kun moved into his apartment and studio at Knez Mihailova 24.

 In 2007, following a ruling by the Belgrade District Court, he was rehabilitated.
 Exhibitions of his works were organized: 1996 in Belgrade (at the SANU Gallery), 1996 in Novi Sad (at the art salon of the SANU branch), 2004 in Uzice (at the City Gallery) and 2011, on February 10, 2011, at the RTS Gallery and in Zrenjanin at the National Museum, August 25, 2011.

 Personal life

-He was married to Divna, née Naumović, with whom he had three sons: Simeon, an architect, Prijezda, a lawyer, and Borivoje, a TV journalist.
+He was married to Divna, née Naunović, with whom he had three sons: Simeon, an architect, Prijezda, a lawyer, and Borivoje, a TV journalist.